techidaily/site-ai-voice-clone/source/_posts/2024-approved-youtube-live-selling-boost-your-sales-with-these-tips.md

  This section guides you through the process of using a**multi-subtitle translator** .
 With the top 8 translator tools outlined above, Virbo is the most suitable example.
 The platform offers streamlined and speedy translations, making applying the same principles to other tools easy.
 Follow the steps to simplify all your multi-translation needs:

 * **Step 1:** Start by downloading and installing Virbo on your device.
 Log in with your Wondershare, Google, Facebook, Twitter, or Apple account.
-Or, use the[Virbo online tool](https://virbo.wondershare.com/app/video-translate/) if downloading is not your ideal option.
+Or, use the [Virbo online tool](https://virbo.wondershare.com/app/video-translate/) if downloading is not your ideal option.
 Click the**Video Translator** button to start the process.

 ![multi-subtitles-translator-14.jpg](https://images.wondershare.com/virbo/article/2024/03/multi-subtitles-translator-14.jpg)